Bury Line

+The line connects Manchester city centre to the suburbs of Cheetham Hill, Crumpsall, Blackley, Prestwich, Whitefield and Radcliffe.
+The entire route is roughly 10 miles long.

 History

 Pre-Metrolink

 The line was originally heavy rail.
-The first part of what is now the Bury Line was opened by the East Lancashire Railway (ELR) in 1846, From Manchester Victoria to Bury Bolton Street via Salford, Clifton Junction and Radcliffe, continuing north from Bury to Rawtenstall.
+The first part of what is now the Bury Line (between Radcliffe and Bury) was opened by the East Lancashire Railway (ELR) in 1846, From Manchester Victoria to Bury Bolton Street via Salford, Clifton Junction and Radcliffe, continuing north from Bury to Rawtenstall.
 The ELR was absorbed into the Lancashire and Yorkshire Railway (L&YR) in 1859.

-The second part was opened in 1879.
+The rest of the present Bury Line was opened in 1879.
 In order to connect the growing suburbs of Cheetham Hill, Prestwich and Whitefield, the L&YR obtained an act to construct a new line from Manchester in 1872 to the original ELR line at Radcliffe.
 Construction began in 1876 and was completed in 1879.
 Originally the line had only five intermediate stations at Crumpsall, Heaton Park, Prestwich, Whitefield and Radcliffe.
 Three more stations were added later: Woodlands Road, Bowker Vale and Besses o' th' Barn.